theDierickxLab/theDierickxLab/team/index.md

 {% capture text %}
-Adwitiya is currently pursuing her Bachelor's in Health Informatics at the Technical University of Deggendorf.
-Simultaneously, she is also studying her Software Engineering from 42 school, Wolfsburg.
-From January 2023, she will start her Master's program in Applied Neuroscience from King‘s College London.
+Adwitiya is currently pursuing her Bachelor’s in Health Informatics at the Technical University of Deggendorf.
+Simultaneously, she is also studying Software Engineering from 42 school, Wolfsburg.
+From January 2023, she will start her Master’s program in Applied Neuroscience from King‘s College London.
 Her future plans are to move in the field of Research and Development.
-And Currently, she is an Intern in the Dierickx Lab and she believes that this is an excellent opportunity for her to learn and develop her skills.
-During her Leisure time she loves spending her time reading novels, and loves trying her hands on sketching.
+Currently, Adwitiya is an undergraduate intern in the Dierickx Lab and she believes that this is an excellent opportunity for her to learn and develop her computational skills.
+During her leisure time she loves spending time reading novels and trying her hands on sketching.

 {%